gparuthi/Hierarchical-Text-Input-Riot-Typescript/README.md

 - The item view in the file `item.tag` contains a text input.
 It is associated with one `Node` object and handles the tab, shift-tab operations when triggered by the app.
 It also handles the *focus* event when the text box is clicked or from the up/down keyboard event handlers in the app.tag.

 ## Model (src/store)
-- The datastore is contained in the store/model.js.
-It contains the class Node.
+- It contains the class Node.
 Each object is composed of a title and a list of child Node objects.
 The class provides methods allowing basic operations to add child, remove child, retrieve siblings, and retrieve the index of a child.
 The method `getOrderedFlatNodeList` is called to generate the flat list of nodes used to populate the items list in `app.tag`.

 # To run
 1. Run this command in the directory